td-ideabox/policy-prototype/README.txt

 Search for "policy-prototype" and it should come up.
 Poke around and see if you can figure out how to download it.
 Bonus points for actually "cloning the repo" onto the laptop!

+If you actually start getting carried away with this stuff I'll show you how to interact with git in a basic way.
+This is neat because then we can work together on projects and I can more easily see your code so I can be of better help.
+Always feel free to ping me with questions, I love this shit.